 This recipe for My Best Chili is a major favorite around here!
 It’s a hearty, warming chili made with ground beef, bacon, sausage, and just the right amount of kick.

-I bet you’re guessing you’re on the wrong website right now…right?? 😁 Chili is not usually the typical fare that you see around here…but, little known to most, I have delicious savory recipes lurking in the back of my recipe archives, are a couple savory recipes lurking around, just waiting to be discovered and devoured by you.
+I bet you’re guessing you’re on the wrong website right now…right?? 😁 Chili is not usually the typical fare that you see around here.
+But, little known to most, I have delicious savory recipes lurking in the back of my recipe archives, just waiting to be discovered and devoured by you.